-HQS-5: HQS Inspection Requirement - Biennial Inspections
+HQS-5: HQS Inspection Requirement - Biennial Inspections Requesting extension to 12/31/22

 Annual and Non-Emergency Public Housing and Section 8 Inspections- Have been changed to bi-annual until further notice.
 We will continue to perform inspections for new unit/move-ins and inspections to release abatements.